GDF may boost disposals after Intl Power buy

-PARIS France's GDF Suez GSZ.PA said it would aim to keep the "A" rating on its debt and could increase disposals if it goes ahead with a plan to buy the remaining 30 percent in UK electricity producer International Power IPR.L it does not already own.
+PARIS, March 29 France's GDF Suez said it would aim to keep the "A" rating on its debt and could increase disposals if it goes ahead with a plan to buy the remaining 30 percent in UK electricity producer International Power it does not already own.

 "GDF Suez would consequently consider a revision upwards of its current disposal plans," it said in a statement on Thursday, adding that its top two shareholders supported its proposal to take full control of the British firm.